GrassLab/osdi/docs/en/_sources/labs/lab5.rst.txt

     * MAP_FIXED: New region's start should be **addr**, or the ``mmap`` is failed

     * MAP_ANONYMOUS: New region is mapped to anonymous page.
-It's usaully used for stack and heap.
+It's usually used for stack and heap.

     * MAP_POPULATE: After ``mmap``, it directly do :ref:`region_map`.(You don't have to implement it if you implement demand paging)